Shaxpy/Firebase-and-Cloud/README.md

 ## Firebase-and-Cloud
-I am trying to learn whatever I can about Client side and integrating with Cloud Firestore to keep up with the current scenario.
+I am trying to learn whatever I can about Client Side(a little bit of FLask and REST API) and integrating with Cloud Firestore to keep up with the current scenario.
 I will use the knowledge gained to deploy my ML models on the web to show actual results from data retrieved from Firebase.

 Because its fun!